MoserMichael/my-notes/dev-gotchas.md

 ---
 it's amazing how much of my time at work is spent with dealing to fix failures that happen during CI tests.
-You sometimes got amazingly different behavior of the test environment on your local machine vs the environment on the CI.
+You sometimes got amazingly different behavior of the test environment on your local machine vs the environment on the CI environment; often these can be explained due differences of dealing with timeouts, or not waiting enough for some service, etc.

 ---30/06/21 04:39:54----------------------